-Why Become A Partner of the Retail Center?
+Why Become A Partner of the Miller Center?

 Retailing offers exciting, challenging, and rewarding career opportunities.
 Few other industries grant as many responsibilities to young managers.
 When students asked Dave Fuente, former CEO of Office Depot, what they need to become a CEO someday, he responded, "You need to have profit and loss responsibility and the experience of managing people early in your career."
 Entry-level retail jobs for college graduates offer both of these opportunities.

 In addition, retailing offers almost immediate accountability for talented people so they can reach key management positions quickly.
 Starting salaries are competitive, and the compensation of top management ranks among the highest in any industry.
 Successful retail managers under 30 years old often earn over $100,000 a year.